psyomn/bcgj10/story/outline.md

   * the room remains the same

 #### Content
-  * hello princess... nice of you to join me
+  * Well, hello princess.
+Nice of you to join me.
-  * walk through a modified version of the previous speech
+  * Formalities out of the way, yes?
-  * close, but not quite perfect

   * [ interrupt | check room item | check room item ]
   * influence, I hear you're a fan
   * it's curious, what we think of as power